 3) Extend PPF account with further contribution-Once account mature, then you have to submit the application form called

-Once account mature, then you have to submit the application form called Form H to either post office or bank where you have PPF account.
+Once the account mature, then you have to submit the application form called Form H to either post office or bank where you have a PPF account.
 Do remember that, you must submit the application before the completion of 1 year from the date of maturity.
-For example, if account matured on 1st April, 2016, then you must exercise this option within 31st March, 2017.
+For example, if the account matured on 1st April, 2016, then you must exercise this option within 31st March 2017.
 Otherwise, the second option mentioned above will be activated by default.
 Once you submit the form, then the account will further extended for a block of 5 years.

-If you not opted this option but continued to contribute as usual, then such deposit amount neither earn any interest not eligible for Sec.80C tax benefit.
+If you not opted for this option but continued to contribute as usual, then such deposit amount neither earns any interest not eligible for Sec.80C tax benefit.
 To regularize it, you have to write it to the Ministry of Finance, (DEA) NS Branch through the Accounts Office for regularizing the account which was continued by him without giving the option.

-Once you opted this option, then you can’t go back to 2nd option mentioned above.
+Once you opted this option, then you can’t go back to the 2nd option mentioned above.
 Few want to go back to 2nd option of above, mainly because of liquidity available there.
 Because in this option, you will not feel so free for withdrawing the balance as in case of 2nd option.